abbadata/css_selector_finder/README.md

 - Customize Selection Finding by enabling/disabling usage of IDs, class names, and/or tag names.
 Specific values of those fields can also be filtered out.
 - "Seed Min Length", "Optimized Min Length", and "Threshhold" are settings used by https://github.com/antonmedv/finder .
 Please visit that project for details.
+Current values are set so that selector finding will be fairly quick, even on comlicated sites.
 - The root element used for selector finding can be modified to something other than the document body (:root).
 Click the "Use As Selector Root" button to make the currently selected element the "selector root".
 When the root element is changed,